 This can be a symptom of COVID-19.

 An illness, or other health-related event, that affects a large number of people in a community, population or region, and is occurring at a higher rate than expected.
-An epidemic can refer to diseases that are treatable, like typhoid, or not treatable like COVID-19.
+An epidemic can be caused by a disease (eg, typhoid, SARS-CoV-2), or by health-related behaviours (eg, no clean water, poor hygiene).

 A pandemic is declared when the infectious disease outbreak occurs on a global level.